5 Dental Hygiene School Tips for Staying Poised from the Beginning

 © Photographee.eu / Adobe Stock

 Two to three years does not sound like much, but trust me, the days are packed in a dental hygiene program.
-Once you enter, things start rolling quickly, and you hardly get a breather.
-The intensity of the schedule, as well as the academic and clinical expectations that the program has of incoming students, comes as a shock to many who enter hygiene school.
-You not only have to be book-smart to earn good grades, but you also need to have great social skills to treat patients and fine-tuned motor skills to learn new grips for instrumentation.
+Once you enter, things start rolling quickly, and you may find it challenging to get a breather.
+The intensity of the schedule, as well as the academic and clinical expectations that the program has of incoming students, sometimes comes as a shock to those who enter hygiene school.
+You not only have to be book-smart to earn good grades, but you also need to have great social skills to treat patients and fine-tuned motor skills for learning instrumentation.

-All of this can be overwhelming and can lead to anxiety and self-doubt.
+All of this can feel overwhelming and might lead to moments of anxiety and self-doubt.
 But fear not, you are not alone.
 If you ask any hygienists if hygiene school was hard, I guarantee many of them will nod in affirmation.
-People will give you advice to prioritize self-care, compartmentalize life outside hygiene school and life within it, and be organized to stay ahead in your studies.
+People will give you advice to prioritize self-care, compartmentalize your life outside of hygiene school and life within it, and be organized to stay ahead in your studies.

 These suggestions are great advice, and you should consider them.
-However, the following are five tips that I want to share to help you ease into the amazing world of hygiene school.
+However, I would like to share five additional tips to help you ease into the amazing world of hygiene school.

 1) Do not procrastinate

 If an athlete falls at the very beginning of a race, it is next to impossible to catch up, especially if it’s a sprint.
-Trust me, these hygiene school semesters are sprints.
+Trust me, these hygiene school semesters can feel like sprints.
 Do not leave things for the last minute.

 2) All subjects are connected

-One thing I noticed during the very first semester was that there is connectivity and flow among all the subjects they teach you.
+One thing I noticed during the very first semester was that there is connectivity and flow among all the subjects.
 In radiology, you will study the shape of a mandibular molar and all the landmarks around it.
-Then, in anatomy, they will teach you its eruption times and how it looks.
-Following that, while learning oral care, they will show why there is more plaque accumulation on that molar due to its anatomy.
+Then, in anatomy, you will learn about its eruption times and how it looks.
+Following that, while learning about oral care, you will see why there is more plaque accumulation on that molar due to its anatomy.

-Staying focused on one subject will benefit you in another as well.
+Staying focused on one subject will also benefit you in another.
 You will learn the anomalies in the development of teeth, which will later be repeated in oral pathology.

 3) United we stand

 Everyone is good at something.
-Some people are great organizers, others are awesome teachers, some are great listeners, and some are great leaders.
+Some people are great organizers, others are fantastic teachers, some are excellent listeners, and some are strong leaders.
 Every class has a combination of all of them, so try to take advantage of it.

-I was not very good at doing some computer-related things and would heavily rely on my classmates who were good at it.
+I was not very good at doing certain computer-related things and would heavily rely on my classmates who were skilled in them.
 Then there were classmates who kept track of all the assignments and would regularly remind us of what was due.
-Some of us were the cheerleaders who kept positive vibes flowing, or if someone needed a shoulder to cry, it was there for them.
+Some of us were the cheerleaders who kept positive vibes flowing, or if someone needed a shoulder to cry on, we were there for them.

-No one who will understand you better than your classmates, as they are going through the same journey.
+No one will understand you better than your classmates, as they are going through the same journey.
 By helping each other, you divide the stress.
-Try to be generous, and you will receive generosity.
+Try to be generous, and you will receive generosity in return.
 Don’t ignore the power of having a strong, reliable peer group.

 4) Don’t hesitate to ask a teacher

-I don’t know why, but I feel there is a great deal of hesitation when it comes to asking for teacher guidance.
-You cannot self-study yourself through hygiene school.
-You depend on your teachers.
-The teachers are there to guide you, so don’t be shy in asking about things you don’t understand.
-They all know that you are learning new skills, and it takes time for muscle memory to kick in.
+I’m not sure why, but I feel there is a great deal of hesitation when it comes to asking for teacher guidance.
+You cannot self-study yourself through hygiene school and must rely on your teachers.
+The teachers are there to guide you, so don’t hesitate to ask about anything you don’t understand.
+They all know that you are learning new skills and are there to help guide you.

 5) Don’t be afraid of the “F” word

 The “F” word I am pointing to is “failure.”
 Remember how I said everyone is good at something?
-Well, in turn, no one is good at everything, and hygiene school demands a whole lot of everything.
+Well, in turn, no one is good at everything, and the hygiene program demands a whole lot of everything.

-During your time at hygiene school, there will be quizzes, tests, or competencies that you might fail.
+During your time at hygiene school, there may be quizzes, tests, or competencies where you may not get the best grade or pass on your first try.
 But you know what?
 It is perfectly okay because no one is good at everything.

 As previously mentioned, there are didactic studies, social skills, and motor skills that you need to learn in order to become a hygienist.
 No one can master all of that immediately.
-So, yes, you will struggle with one thing or the other.
+So, yes, you will likely struggle with one thing or the another.

 Don’t get discouraged, and just be steadfast.
 You are bombarded with learning so many skills, and every now and then, the brain will refuse to comply.
 Think of the toddler who has just learned to walk.
 Have you noticed how many times they fall?
 Imagine if that toddler gives up after the first one or two falls.
 Will they ever learn to walk?